Anyone can make beats with a MIDI keyboard – here’s how:

 Some people like to use a USB-MIDI adapter instead because it’s cheaper.
 This device will take the MIDI protocol and convert it to USB so that you can plug the USB into your PC.

 That said, considering you’re getting into music production, a much better solution would be to buy an audio interface that has MIDI ports on the back.
 You can get the Sapphire 6USB that I mentioned a minute ago, but Focusrite no longer makes them.

-Instead, a good option would be the PreSonus AudioBox 96 (on Amazon).
-This audio interface is dirt-cheap and it works well, however, the Scarlett 18i8 (on Amazon) is a better device.
+Instead, a good option would be the PreSonus AudioBox 96.
+This audio interface is dirt-cheap and it works well, however, the Scarlett 18i8 (on my Product Page) is a better device.
 This is a significant step up from the regular Scarlett 2i2 and the AudioBox 96 and it also has the MIDI IN/OUT on the back.

 2) Configure the Settings on Your Computer

 Most modern MIDI keyboards are configured from the factory in such a way that using them in your DAW is as easy as plug and play.
 With others, you might have to go through a few extra configuration steps on your computer.

 If you connect your MIDI keyboard directly to your computer through a USB connection, then it will show up as the name of the keyboard on your computer.
 If you connect it through MIDI on your interface, it will show up as the connection point name that’s on your interface.